Illumina/ExpansionHunterDenovo/README.md

 ## License

-ExpansionHunter Denovo is provided under the terms and conditions of the [Apache License Version 2.0](LICENSE.txt).
+ExpansionHunter Denovo is provided under the terms and conditions of the [PolyForm Strict License 1.0.0](LICENSE.txt).
 It relies on several third party packages provided under other open-source licenses, please see [COPYRIGHT.txt](COPYRIGHT.txt) for additional details.